The southern Chesapeake is a very strange place.

 After getting Schlotzsky’s, propane, and an anchor ball to replace the one lost in the knockdown, we decided to sail right away.
 But first, to check the engine.

-We’d been losing a bit of oil and so wanted to find its point of egress.
+We’d been losing a bit of oil as we had our side trip at Whale Watching Dana Point and so wanted to find its point of egress.
 Instead, we discovered that the same. damn. exhaust pipe that’s been a problem for years had worked its way loose again (WTF!!!).
 Off it came (we’re old pros at this by now) and in we rowed.
 David Briggs at Rebel not only loaned us use of his big vise and a monkey wrench twice the size of ours, he also talked us out of staying the whole extra day by convincing us that we could take the Great Bridge/Virginia Cut route south rather than the Great Dismal Swamp.

 We rowed back out, fixed up the engine, and left!
 Same day!
 Wow!
 I guess this is what comes of getting plenty of practice.